aginev/datagrid/README.md

 ## Features
 - Composer installable
-- PSR4 autoloading
+- PSR4 auto-loading
 - Has filters row
 - Has columns sort order
 - Easily can add action column with edit/delete/whatever links
 - Ability to modify cell data via closure function
 - Bootstrap friendly
-- Columns has data attributes based on a column data key
+- Each column has data attributes based on a column data key

 ## Requires
 Build to be used with Laravel only!